Channel iteration and goroutine leak

 I wrote about the goleak workflow in the early return leak post.
 But goleak only catches a leak when a test exercises the buggy path, and my scheduler tests never ran that path.
 So goleak never saw it.

-.
+What caught it was Go 1.27’s new leak profile.
 I was running it over my own code while

-, and it doesn’t need a test at all.
+writing about it, and it doesn’t need a test at all.
 It leans on the garbage collector to

 find goroutines blocked on something nothing can ever reach, and reports only those.
 Run it